monicahq/monica/README.md

 ## Team

-Our team is made of 3 core members:
+Our team is made of three core members:
 * [Regis Freyd (djaiss)](https://github.com/djaiss)
 * [Théo Matthieu (mokto)](https://github.com/mokto)
 * [Alexis Saettler (asbiin)](https://github.com/asbiin)

-We are also fortunate to have an amazing community of external developers who help us greatly.
+We are also fortunate to have an amazing [community of developers](https://github.com/monicahq/monica/graphs/contributors) who help us greatly.

 ## Thank you, open source

-Monica use a lot of open source projects and we thank them with all our hearts.
+Monica uses a lot of open source projects and we thank them with all our hearts.
 We hope that providing Monica as an free, open source project will help other people the same way those softwares have helped us.

 ## License